blue0x1/panzer/README.md

 You can customize the tool by editing the panzer.sh script.
 The script uses an array of URLs to search for proxies, and you can add or remove URLs as desired.

 ## License <br>
-ProxyFinder is licensed under the MIT License.
+Panzer ProxyFinder is licensed under the MIT License.
 Please see the [LICENSE](https://github.com/blue0x1/panzer/blob/main/LICENSE) file for more information.